Updated July 2026

 What is asbestos?

-Asbestos is a naturally occurring mineral fibre that was commonly used in construction materials due to its strength and resistance to heat and chemicals.
-However, prolonged exposure to airborne asbestos fibres or asbestos contaminated dust can lead to serious asbestos related diseases including lung cancer and mesothelioma.
+Asbestos is a naturally occurring mineral fibre once widely used in construction due to its strength, durability, and heat resistance.
+Prolonged exposure to airborne fibres can lead to mesothelioma, lung cancer, and other serious respiratory conditions.

 What does ACM stand for?